yashnaval/MachineLearning/Yash_ML_SL.md

 * ***Spam Filtration:***  Detecting spam emails is a very helpful application, this spam filteration technique easily detect any virus ,malware.
 In recent studies, it was found that about **56.87%** of all emails revolving around the internet were spam in March 2017 which was a major drop from April 2014's **71.1%** spam share.
 <img src="https://miro.medium.com/max/1840/1*hsyCZOYoGrX6BJsj4Lgrhg.png" alt="spam filtration" width="40%" height="40%">

-* ***Sentiment Analysis:*** It is a language processing technique in which we check & categorize some meaning out of the given text data.
-For example, if we are analyzing messages of people and want to predict whether a message is a query, complaint, suggestion or opinion, we will simply use sentiment analysis.
+* ***Sentiment Analysis:*** It's a language processing technique during which we check & categorize some meaning out of the given text data. for instance, if we are analyzing messages of individuals and wish to predict whether a message could be a query, complaint, suggestion or opinion, we are going to simply use sentiment analysis.
 <img src="https://www.upgrad.com/blog/wp-content/uploads/2019/04/70862042.png" width="40%" height="40%">

 * ***Speech Recognition*** : Lots of people know about speech recognition,that you teach algorithm about voice system recognize it.
 The most well-known example such as Google Assistant and Siri or samsung assistant bixby.whatever information just tell them 'Hey siri'.
 <img src="https://image.slidesharecdn.com/sr-170427000436/95/speech-recognition-system-1-638.jpg?cb=1494239334" width="30%" height="30%">

-##### Now that we have a basic idea of what is Supervised Learning,why SL is important,disadvantages and application.Let us move into its types and Algorithms.
+##### Now that we've got a basic idea of what's Supervised Learning,why SL is very important,disadvantages and application.Let us move in its types and Algorithms.

 ### What Is Regression? :-